apollographql/apollo-server/docs/source/requests.md

 If you send a batched request, Apollo Server responds with a corresponding array of GraphQL responses.

-Allowing batched requests can be toggled through the `allowBatchedHttpRequests` flag in the Apollo Server Options.
+You can disable the processing of batched requests by passing `allowBatchedHttpRequests: false` to the `ApolloServer` constructor.

 ## GET requests